quantumlib/Cirq/docs/azure-quantum/access.md

 # Setting up access and authentication to Azure Quantum

 [Azure Quantum](https://docs.microsoft.com/azure/quantum/overview-azure-quantum) is Microsoft's cloud service for running quantum computing programs or solving optimization problems and is currently in [Public Preview](https://cloudblogs.microsoft.com/quantum/2021/02/01/azure-quantum-preview/).
-You can try Azure Quantum for free today and submit quantum programs to our quantum partners and technologies.
-Follow the simple steps below to set up access and start sending quantum programs with Cirq to IonQ or Honeywell.
+You can try Azure Quantum for free today and submit quantum programs to Azure Quantum's partners and technologies.
+To send quantum programs with Cirq to IonQ or Honeywell via an Azure Quantum subscription, follow the simple steps below to set up access.
+If you already have an IonQ API key, you can use [Cirq with the IonQ API](../ionq/access.md).

 ## 1. Create an Azure Subscription
 To work in Azure Quantum, you need an Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/).